Ken Norton: Norton vs. Ali I, II

-'Name' opponents were elusive in Norton's early career.
+Norton's opponents were elusive in his early career.
 His first big break came with a clear win over respected contender Henry Clark, which helped him gain world recognition.
 His big break was when Ali agreed to a match.
-Joe Frazier, who'd sparred with Norton and defeated Ali presciently said of Ali, "He'll have plenty of trouble!"
-Though both were top boxers in the mid 1970s, Norton and Frazier never fought each other, in part because they shared the same trainer, Eddie Futch, and also because they were good friends and didn't want to fight each other.
+Joe Frazier, who'd sparred with Norton and defeated Ali, presciently said of Ali, "He'll have plenty of trouble!"
+Though both were top boxers in the mid-1970s, Norton and Frazier never fought each other, in part because they shared the same trainer, Eddie Futch, and also because they were good friends and didn't want to fight each other.

-For the first match, on March 31, 1973, Muhammad Ali entered the ring at the San Diego Sports Arena wearing a robe given to him by Elvis Presley, as a 1–5 favorite versus Norton, then rated a number 6 world contender in a bout televised by ABC's Wide World of Sports.
+For the first match, on March 31, 1973, Muhammad Ali entered the ring at the San Diego Sports Arena wearing a robe given to him by Elvis Presley, as a 5-1 favorite versus Norton, then rated a number 6 world contender in a bout televised by ABC's Wide World of Sports.
 Norton won a 12-round split decision over Ali in his adopted hometown of San Diego to win the NABF heavyweight title.
 In this bout, Norton broke Ali's jaw in the second round causing Ali to fight defensively for the remaining 10 rounds.
 This led to only the second defeat for "The Greatest" in his career.
 (Ali's only previous loss was to Frazier, and Ali would later go on to defeat George Foreman to regain the heavyweight title in 1974.)

 Almost six months later at The Forum in Inglewood, California, on September 10, 1973, Ali won a close split decision.
 Norton weighed in at 206 lbs (5 pounds lighter than his first match with Ali) and some boxing writers suggested that his preparation was too intense and that perhaps he had overtrained.
 There were some furious exchanges in this hard-fought battle.
-From Ali's point of view, a loss here would have seriously dented his claim of ever being "The Greatest."
+From Ali's point of view, a loss here would have seriously dented his claim of ever being "The Greatest".
 During the ABC broadcast of the fight, broadcaster (and Ali confidant and friend) Howard Cosell repeatedly told viewers a dancing and jabbing Ali was dominating the action despite Norton's constant offense and Ali's inability to penetrate Norton's awkward crab-like cross-armed defensive style.
 The close scoring and decision favoring Ali were both controversial.